foodsnag/foodsnag-web/app/api/README.md

 ## Get users by location

-Api call:
+API call:

     api/location/<location id>/users/<lim>

   `location id` - The id of the location

-  `lim` - max number of events to return, max 25
+  `lim` - Max number of events to return, max 25

 Example return: